 What do Italians eat during winter, when they want a simple dish?
 What do Italians eat when they feel sick?
 Which is one of the most appreciated pasta dishes by Italian children?
 The answer to these questions is always pastina!

-Pastina is a pasta shape, very small shape, also known as soup pasta, is always cooked and eaten in broth soup.
+Pastina is a pasta shape, very small shape made from durum wheat, typically of a round (irregular) shape with a diameter of about 1.6 millimetres (1/16″) also known as soup pasta, is always cooked and eaten in broth soup.

 Pastina in brodo, which literally means small pasta in broth, is a typical first course of the Italian tradition, but you won’t find it in restaurants.
 In fact, it is usually eaten at home and it is highly appreciated because it is tasty but simple to cook, a real comfort food.